massif-press/gmgen/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

+## Installation

+gmgen can be installed as an npm package with the following command

+`npm install gmgen`

+or

+`yarn add gmgen`

 # Overview

 This is a standalone app wrapper for a set of upcoming COMP/CON features related to the automatic generation of narrative elements for LANCER games.
 One it's far enough along to be merged it will be incorporated as a node package and published for other Lancer-related works to use.